draugvar/Notifly/README.md

-# Notifly - A simple notification center in pure C++
+# Notifly - A simple notification center in pure C++ - NOW ASYNCHRONOUS TOO!

 This project was originally forked from https://github.com/Geenz/CPP-NotificationCenter which is not maintained anymore.